-If the problems caused by the Covid-19 pandemic, however, have taken your property business beyond the point of rescue, you may need to consider liquidation.
+If the financial issues caused by non-paying tenants or vacant properties, have taken your property business beyond the point of rescue, you may need to consider liquidation.
 This can be done through a director-initiated process known as a Creditors’ Voluntary Liquidation (CVL).
 All company assets will be sold for the benefit of creditors, with any remaining debt written off as part of the process.
 However, due to the assets likely to be involved when a landlord or property company encounters financial distress, liquidation may not be an option which is considered.

 By taking the advice of a licensed insolvency practitioner, you will be able to clearly understand your position and the options which are available to help you not only weather the storm, but emerge as a stable and resilient position.

-If you are a landlord operating your business through a limited company, Real Business Rescue can provide expert help and advice.
-If Covid-19 and the moratorium on lease forfeiture has caused your property business to experience financial problems, Real Business Rescue’s licensed insolvency practitioner are here to help you understand your options.
-Call today on 0800 644 6080 for immediate help and advice.
+If you are a landlord operating your business through a limited company, Real Business Rescue can provide expert help and advice and our licensed insolvency practitioner are here to help you understand your options.